-Regarding minimum wages France limits wage dispersion by a statutory minimum wage (SMIC) which is applicable to all types of dependent employment except for workers under 18, apprentices and handicapped persons for whom a reduced minimum wage applies.
-Its current level is 1.254 € in the case of 35 hours per week, i.e. 8.27 € per hour.
+Regarding minimum wages, France limits wage dispersion by a statutory minimum wage (SMIC) which is applicable to all types of dependent employment except for apprentices with a reduced rate for young workers below 18.
+Its current level is 1.254 € in the case of 35 hours per week.
 Compared with statutory minimum wages in other countries, SMIC is relatively high.
-Relying on data for 2005, the SMIC is set at about 47% of the median wage whereas the Dutch minimum wage is at about 46% and the National Minimum Wage in the UK is around 35% (Immervoll 2007).
+Relying on data for 2004, the SMIC is set at about 47% of the median wage whereas the Dutch minimum wage is at about 45% and the National Minimum Wage in the UK is around 40% (Funk/Lesch 2005).
 In addition, collectively agreed wages are regularly extended to firms and employees not organized in either employers' associations or trade unions.
-Hence, higher minimum wages apply in many sectors.
+Hence, in many sectors higher minimum wages apply.
 Due to the statutory working time reduction there were different hourly and monthly minimum wages in the transition period that were unified again in 2005.
-To achieve the political goal of stabilizing monthly earnings despite shorter hours worked, increases in labor costs of incomes close to SMIC were eased by subsidizing employers' contributions to social insurance.
-Notwithstanding this reduction of non-wage labor costs, the minimum wage effectively compresses wage dispersion at the lower end of the wage scale.
+To the extent that the political goal of stabilizing monthly earnings despite shorter hours worked, increases in labor costs of incomes close to SMIC were subsidizing employers' contributions to social insurance. eased by Notwithstanding this reduction of non-wage labor costs, the minimum wage effectively compresses wage dispersion at the lower end of the wage scale.
 However, wage setting above the level of the statutory minimum wage is relatively decentralized, flexible and was characterized by wage moderation in recent years.
-This trend was reinforced through the negotiations on the 35-hour-week (Jamet 2006).
+This trend was reinforced through the negotiations on the 35 hour week (Jamet 2006).

-While the French statutory minimum wage has been in place for many decades, there are no wages fixed by government in Germany, as wages are primarily defined through collective agreements and only formally binding for firms and employees which are members of employers' organizations or trade unions.
+While the French statutory minimum wage has been in place for many decades, there are no wages fixed by government in Germany as wages are primarily defined through collective agreements and only formally binding for firms and employees which are members of employers organizations or trade unions.
 Although bargaining coverage declines, a considerable share of firms continue using collective agreements as a guideline even though they are not covered in a legal sense (Schnabel 2005).
 Only few collective agreements on wages are made generally binding.
 Since the mid-nineties a generally binding minimum wage has been in place in the construction sector in order to establish a level playing field for both domestic and foreign construction firms.
 Most recently, the labor market segment covered by generally binding minimum wages was extended to cover cleaning and will probably also include temporary work agencies in the near future.
 In the context of Eastern enlargement of the EU and the shift towards more activating labor market policies, calls for a general statutory minimum wage or a regular extension of sectoral minimum wages in an increasing number or all industries have become stronger.